pebonius/nswengine/README.md

 additionally, every room can have up to four exits, these must be `north`, `south`, `west` or `east`, or any combination of those. you cannot define two instances of the same exit for the same room (e.g. two `north` exits), and you cannot define any other exit (e.g. `north-west`)

-every exit most have
+every exit must have

 - a `label` - text that will be displayed for that exit
 - a `linkTo` - id of the room that the exit links to

-also, the first room serves as the game's "title screen", the game does not have any state management outside switching between the rooms
+also, the starting room serves as the game's "title screen", the game does not have any state management outside switching between rooms

 ## ascii support